 ECHONET Lite Node Profile data, such as ECHONET Lite node operating status, manufacturer information, and implemented Device Objects list, are specified to enable manipulation (read/write) by application software and other ECHONET nodes.
 In these specifications, the term "Profile Objects" shall be used as a blanket term to refer to the ECHONET Lite Profile Class of Node Profile Objects, with detailed specifications to be provided individually.
 Similar to the Device Objects shown in Fig. 2.
-1 Device object example on the preceding page, Profile Objects define the properties to be used in each class and the services corresponding to the content and properties thereof (see "APPENDIX, Detailed Requirements for ECHONET Device objects").
+1 Device object example on the preceding page, Profile Objects define the properties to be used in each class and the services corresponding to the content and properties thereof (see Appendix "ECHONET Device Objects: Detailed Specifications").
 Operations on the various profiles of an ECHONET Lite node are performed by manipulating (reading/writing) these profile objects.